Mount Kinabalu Climb via Ferrata – Complete the World’s Highest Via Ferrata Activity

 This Mount Kinabalu climb via Ferrata involves the same trekking route as the via Timpohan Gate 2 Day Trek.
 The main difference is the addition of the Ferrata activity which happens once you start the descent from Low Peaks Summit and before you go back to Pendant Hut for breakfast.

-Enjoy Amazing Views from Mount Kinabalu with via Ferrata – A Mount Kinabalu Climb with a Difference
+Enjoy Amazing Views from Mount Kinabalu via Ferrata – A Mount Kinabalu Climb with a Difference

-So what is via ferrata?
-A via ferrata (or ‘iron road’ in Italian) is a protected mountain path consisting of a series of rungs, rails and cables embracing the rock face.
+So what is via Ferrata?
+A via Ferrata (or ‘iron road’ in Italian) is a protected mountain path consisting of a series of rungs, rails and cables embracing the rock face.
 It allows access to scenic sections of the mountains that are typically reachable only by experienced rock climbers and mountaineers.
-The exhilaration, amazing scenery and sense of personal conquest you experience on a via ferrata during your Mount Kinabalu climb is guaranteed to give you something to smile about for a long time.
+The exhilaration, amazing scenery and sense of personal conquest you experience via Ferrata during your Mount Kinabalu climb are guaranteed to give you something to smile about for a long time.

 Choose a Mount Kinabalu climb via Ferrata for a truly memorable experience!!

 Don’t tie yourself in knots | Walk the Torq

 Trip Itinerary – Mount Kinabalu Climb | Climb via Ferrata – Walk the Torq (2 Days)

 The outline itinerary below is based upon booking the optional return transfers from Kota Kinabalu with the Climb via Ferrata – Walk the Torq (2 Days) tour.